D365 : Does everything have to be in Fabric in 2026?

 ///

-/// - Single-column dialog layout (no side-by-side fields)
+/// - Single-column dialog layout (no side-by-side groups)

-/// - Large multiline paste box below
+/// - Large multiline Notes paste box

 class SalesOrderQuickPasteLines extends RunBase